 ++ Warning, this text contains triggers ++

 Groups differ in size and orientation.
-There are local groups, regional, national and international groups.
-Some groups have branches in different locations or are well networked with groups in other locations.
-Each of these groups is well networked with other organized crime groups.
-As a rule, groups function strictly hierarchically.
+There are local, regional, national, and international groups.
+Some groups have branches in different locations or are well connected with other groups elsewhere.
+Each of these groups is closely linked to other networks of organized crime.
+In most cases, they operate in a strictly hierarchical manner.

 Susanne’s example: